 If the CMU has knowledge of frequencies broadcast by the ground LME via an uplink XID, these frequencies should be tried (subject to airline policy) prior to returning to ACARS POA operation.
 If no additional frequency support has been announced, the CMU may attempt to communicate using the CSC prior to returning to Plain old ACARS operation.

-COMMENTARY

 If ACARS POA operation is established after loss of VDL Mode 2 operation, ACARS squitters can advertise the availability of VDL Mode 2 services.
 Return to AOA operation may be delayed until reception of the Label SQ squitter broadcast and expiration of the debounce timer VAT13.
 Conversely, attempting additional VDL Mode 2 frequencies directly may cause the delay of the TG1 dwell timer on each frequency attempted.
 Airline policy determines specific implementation preferences.

 AVLC Requirements

-COMMENTARY

 Simultaneous operations in AOA with one service provider and in ATN with another should be possible.
 Therefore, the AVLC options defined or negotiated for AOA operations should be compatible with ATN operation.
 See ARINC Specification 631 for more details.

 AOA NO COMM